Drop the Dip

-Drop the Dip, later known as Trip to the Moon, was a wooden roller coaster that operated at several locations in Coney Island, Brooklyn, New York, in the early 20th century.
-The coaster is considered by some to have been the first truly high-speed roller coaster.
+Drop the Dip, later known as Trip to the Moon, was a wooden roller coaster designed by Christopher Feucht and Welcome Mosley that opened in 1907.
+It operated at several locations in Coney Island, Brooklyn, and New York in the early 20th century.
+The coaster is often considered to have been the first high-speed roller coaster.

 Design

-While innovative in its design, Drop the Dip was also noteworthy for how this design came about.
-A carpenter by the name of Christopher Feucht supposedly saw a toy model of a roller coaster in the office of his dentist, Welcome Mosley.
-Feucht was intrigued by the exaggerated hills and turns of Mosley's model coaster and asked Mosley to partner with him in designing and building a similar roller coaster in full scale.
+While innovative in its design, Drop the Dip was also noteworthy for how the design came to fruition.
+It was documented that a carpenter by the name of Christopher Feucht noticed a toy model of a roller coaster in the office of his dentist, Welcome Mosley.
+Intrigued by the exaggerated hills and turns on Mosley's model coaster, Feucht asked Mosley to partner with him in designing and building a full scale version that would be similar to his model.

-Several authors have argued that the "extreme" elements in Drop the Dip represented an important shift away from a more sedate approach to earlier roller coaster design.
-The coaster was also the first to feature lap bars.
-Mental Floss listed the coaster as one of the "10 Roller Coasters that Changed America".
+Extreme elements in Drop the Dip represented an important shift away from the sedate approach of coaster design at the time.
+It was also the first coaster to feature lap bar restraints.